 Daniel’s visions covered both near-term and distant-future events.

 The consistent theme of Daniel’s visions was the future of GOD’s people.

-Note: Interestingly, the “book” of Daniel is not written in chronological order.
+Note: Interestingly, the “book” of Daniel is not ordered in our Bibles chronologically.
 And it is not the only writing of the Prophets that is not compiled chronologically.